SUSTAINABILITY IN CHINA: an interdisciplinary study abroad/travel experience

 There is a growing literature arguing that the planet’s poorest persons are the least adaptive, the most vulnerable to environmental degradation & climate change.
 But no nation is immune from the consequences of environmental degradation in China: The negative externalities of rapid export-led growth endanger the climate of the entire planet.
 At the same time, China’s creative and prodigious responses to its environmental crisis also promise positive spillover.
 In the words of the Asian correspondent Jonathan Watts, “When a billion Chinese jump,” the planet cannot but change its trajectory: “China will either save mankind or destroy it.”

-This unique study abroad opportunity—offered in partnership with the China Institute--considers the tectonics involved when human economic & environmental priorities collide.
-Students will travel throughout China in order to better appreciate the diversity of its economy and environment.
+This unique study abroad opportunity considers the tectonics involved when human economic & environmental priorities collide.
+Students will travel throughout China in order to better appreciate the diversity of its economy & environment.

-Students will fly into Shanghai, where the Yangtze River flows into the East China Sea.
-After a brief stint in Suzhou in Jiangsu province (to permit the group to visit one of China’s oldest waterways, the Grand Canal), the group will move southwest to Guilin in Guangxi province--home of caves, bamboo boats, Dragon Rice terraces, and stunning karst limestone formations.
-After a week of classes on site in Guilin, the group will cruise the Yangtze River (Chang Jiang) from Chongqing to Yichang past the controversial Three Gorges Dam.
+The group will then move northwest to Guilin in Guangxi province--home to Dragon Rice terraces, bamboo boats, & stunning karst limestone formations and caves.
+After a week of classes on site in Guilin, the group will cruise the Yangtze River (Chang Jiang) from Chongqing to Yichang (3 nights, 4 days) past the controversial Three Gorges Dam.

-The group will hold another week of classes in Chengdu in Sichuan province, near China’s oldest extant irrigation project—the UNESCO site in Dujiangyan (constructed around 256 BC by the State of Qin as an irrigation and flood control project)—and of course visit the pandas.
+After the cruise on the Yangtze, the group will stop off in Chengdu in Sichuan province, near China’s oldest extant irrigation project—the UNESCO site in Dujiangyan (constructed around 256 BC by the State of Qin as an irrigation & flood control project)—& of course visit the pandas!